akseidel/pywordletool/FMWM_Readme.md

 * The **Finite Monkey Wordle Machine** (**FMWM**) makes guesses in a certain way to calculate the average number of guesses required to solve a known **Wordle** word.
 The machine’s initial purpose is for measuring how hard a word is compared to another word or whether a certain guessing mode works better than another guessing mode.

-* **FMWM** currently runs in console mode, ie without a GUI interface, and it relies on the **pywordletool** backend **helper** and **worddata** files.
+* **FMWM** currently runs in console mode, ie without a GUI interface, and it relies on the **pywordletool** backend **helper.py** and **worddata** files.
+Simple **FMWM** operations can be run in an interactive console mode.
+The more advanced **FMWM** operations run only in a command argument console mode.
+Use the **-h** help argument to keep the help messages handy.

-* **FMWM** will calculate the average number of guesses required to solve a known **Wordle** word in interactive mode where it prompts you for the target **Wordle** word.
+* **FMWM** will calculate the average number of guesses required to solve a known **Wordle** word in interactive console mode where it prompts you for the target **Wordle** word.
 It can also automatically process every word in the **Wordle** word vocabulary by using a command line argument.
 The results may be written to a text file for further processing.

 * **FMWM** runs in a 'dumb monkey' mode and a 'smart monkey' mode.
-Dumb mode, otherwise called full random mode, guesses a random word in every guess step towards solving the target **Wordle** word.
-After each guess the pool of words for guess selection gets smaller and smaller according to what was learned by each previous guess. **FMWM** makes all it guesses in what is known as **Wordle** 'strict hard mode', but where following every green, yellow and grey clues is required.
+Dumb mode, otherwise called full random mode, guesses a random word, *selected from the current remaining words list*, for every guess step towards solving the target **Wordle** word.
+After each guess the pool of words for guess selection gets smaller and smaller according to what was learned by each previous guess.
+Thus, **FMWM** makes all it guesses in what is known as **Wordle** 'strict hard mode' where every green, yellow and grey clues are followed.
 Actual 'hard mode' does not follow grey clues.
 The first pick can be any word from the entire **Wordle** ***solutions*** list.
-Their second pick can be any word from the **Wordle** ***solutions*** list less any words ruled out by the first pick.
+The second pick can be any word from the **Wordle** ***solutions*** list less any words ruled out by the first pick.
 Since **FMWM** knows the answer, it knows how to properly eliminate words.
-And so on it goes until the **FMWM** by chance picks the solution out of what remains in the selection list or until only one word, the solution, remains.
+So proceeds **FMWM** until by chance it picks the solution out of what remains in the selection list or until only one word, the solution, remains.
 That process, referred as a 'run', ie a sample, is repeated many times to arrive at an average guesses.
 This full random mode provides the benchmark for word difficulty.

 * An **FMWM** 'smart monkey' does not make random guesses, except for the first guess.
 Starting with the second guess, the **FMWM** 'smart monkey' guesses the selection pool’s highest ranked word.
 The first guess was random.
 That random first guess makes the selection pool for the second guess different for every run.
-Otherwise, the **FMWM** would guess the same highest rank set of words in every run.
+Otherwise, **FMWM** would guess the same highest rank set of words in every run.
 The second guess is the top ranked word from the second guess pool.
 The selection pools are created in ranked order.
 The **FMWM** just picks the top word.
 The **FMWM** looks at that guess and rules out the right words to get the third guess selection pool.
 And so it goes just like before.

 ### Magic Words Finder